 It is also better to do small yearly increases than leave it for two years and then do a bigger one.
 That’s what we call bill shock, which my wife gets every month she gets my credit card bill.

 How to approach a tenant with a larger increase

 I’ve had tenants’ rent increased by $50 per week.
 When I need to do this, I meet with them and discuss it.
 I show them what value they have been getting over the past few years because they have had no increase.
 I show them what else is available if they chose to leave and what they would need to pay.
 Most tenants realise, yes, if they left, they could not find the same for less, so if you handle the situation correctly, the tenant will often stay.

-So, the next question is, what the best time to make the large increase in the rent is?
+So, the next question is, when is the best time to make a large increase in the rent?
 There is no hard and fast rule to decide what the right time to increase the rent is.
 However, I think the best time to increase the rent is while changing tenants.

 I recently had a tenant vacate that was paying just $380 PW.
 We’ve now increased the rent to $450 PW.
 We’ve had loads of tenants who are interested in our property and tenant applications too.
 So, big increases like this are best to do when changing tenants, as new tenants see the real value, with what else is on the market at that time.